WaynePacker/FlowGraph/README.md

 ## Running the application

-To start, set Flow.UI as the startup project in Visual Studio and that's it.
+To start, set FlowGraph.UI as the startup project in Visual Studio and that's it.